wxsd-sales/booking-end-alert/README.md

 ## Requirements

 1. RoomOS/CE 9.6.x or above Webex Device.
-2. Web admin access to the device to uplaod the macro.
+2. Web admin access to the device to upload the macro.
 3. Network connectivity for your Webex Device to make HTTP POSTs directly with your telemetry server.

 ## Setup